-At the Department of Design Sciences, the concept of design is used in a wide meaning, and includes the design of man–technology systems, packaging and packaging logistics, organisations and production systems, besides the design of actual products.
+At the Department of Design Sciences, the concept of design is used in a wide meaning, and includes the design of man–technology systems, packaging and packaging logistics, organisations and production systems, and the design of actual products.
 Teaching is carried out in many of LTH’s programmes.

 CERTEC – Division for Rehabilitation Engineering Research